Thinking about creating a movement to promote hobbit software:

 There are many lunatics on Twitter.
 I have absolutely no idea how some of these people make it through everyday life.

-In the everyday speech of ordinary people, the use of half long predated the other fractions.
-This is the earliest entry in the Oxford English Dictionary, from the year 835:
+In everyday speech, the use of half long predated the other fractions.
+This is the earliest entry in the Oxford English Dictionary (from year 835):

-The earliest reference to third as a fraction (as opposed to an ordinal number) is from half a millennium later: 1384.
+The earliest reference to third as a fraction is from half a millennium later: year 1384.

 The Chicken of Tomorrow award marked the rise of a vast new industry and the metamorphosis of the backyard bird into a technological wonder akin to missiles, the transistor, and the thermonuclear weapon — which had been tested for the first time six weeks earlier.